Graeme Shinnie joined Derby County from Scottish Premier League side Aberdeen as a free agent in the summer of 2019.

 Shinnie had to be patient waiting for his chance under Cocu and his first league appearance came in October 2019 as he produced a fine display in a 2-0 home win over Luton Town.

 A hamstring injury, sustained a few weeks later, hampered his progress and when he did return to fitness the season was suspended for three months due to the COVID-19 pandemic.

 He ended the season with 27 appearances to his name in all competitions and scored twice, including a stunning and dramatic injury-time winner against Wigan Athletic in the early months of the season.

 Shinnie’s professional career began at Inverness Caledonian Thistle and he made his first-team debut at the age of just 17.

 He spent time on loan at Highland League side Forres Mechanics in his first season as a professional before becoming a first-team regular at the Highland outfit from the start of the 2010/11 season.

 During six seasons with Inverness, Shinnie made 187 appearances, scoring eight times, and was primarily used as a left-back.

 His time at Inverness ended on a high note in May 2015 as he lifted the Scottish Cup following a 2-1 victory over Falkirk at Hampden Park.

 Shinnie joined Aberdeen as a free agent when his Inverness contract expired in the summer of 2015.

-He has made 181 appearances over the course of the last four campaigns, netting 11 goals, and has worn the captain’s armband since 2017.
+He made 181 appearances over the course of four campaigns, netting 11 goals, and wore the captain’s armband from 2017 onwards.